-Structured presentation and explanation of the most important provisions, 2nd edition
+Structured presentation and explanation of the most important provisions,

 This publication sets out the main principles of Swiss accounting law in a clearly structured way, explaining the key provisions through illustrative figures and decision trees.
 An appendix at the end of the brochure provides the full text of margin references to Swiss accounting law.
 This publication is also designed to offer foreign stakeholders a quick overview of the main aspects of Switzerland's legal framework in this area.

-Illustrative financial statements, 3rd edition
+Illustrative financial statements, 4th edition (Status March 2023)

 This publication contains illustrative financial statements for the following three scenarios: